Barisan Sosialis: Communist allegations

-"Let me make it clear, once and for all, that I am not a communist, or a communist front-man, or, for that matter, anybody's front-man."
+Let me make it clear, once and for all, that I am not a communist, or a communist front-man, or, for that matter, anybody's front-man.

-"I was an MBA League member, but that doesn't mean that I was a communist...MBA is far from MCP...Study the Manifesto of the PA; it was more anti-colonial and more communist in doctrine...Of course during that time, the largest surviving party in Malaya was MCP and PAP was relatively new, so it was inevitable the thinking was influenced by communism."
+I was an MBA League member, but that doesn't mean that I was a communist...MBA is far from MCP...Study the Manifesto of the PA; it was more anti-colonial and more communist in doctrine...Of course during that time, the largest surviving party in Malaya was MCP and PAP was relatively new, so it was inevitable the thinking was influenced by communism.

-It was discussed that that BS was merely inspired by successful communist movements elsewhere to end colonialism and to mobilise the masses, and there is uncertainty about whether BS was actually communist controlled or not.
+It was discussed that BS was merely inspired by successful communist movements elsewhere to end colonialism and to mobilise the masses, and there is uncertainty about whether BS was actually communist controlled or not.